How to harness social data to drive real-time competitive advantage

 Nuanced attributes - having or characterised by subtle and often appealingly complex qualities, aspects, or distinctions (as in character or tone).

 Capabilities in Artificial Intelligence

 It’s important to understand the four essential capabilities that constitute Artificial Intelligence as we progress into this discussion.

-Knowledge representation - is the domain of artificial intelligence that focuses on designing computer representations that capture information about the world that can be used to solve complex problems.
+The domain of artificial intelligence focuses on designing computer representations that capture information about the world that can be used to solve complex problems.
 It incorporates findings from psychology about how humans solve problems and represent knowledge in order to design logical statements that make complex systems easier to design and build.
 It relies on logic to model reasoning.

-Machine learning - is the domain of artificial intelligence that seeks to design a system that improves and gets better over time by learning from previous interactions without being explicitly programmed.
+The domain of artificial intelligence seeks to design a system that improves and gets better over time by learning from previous interactions without being explicitly programmed.